 Users can be activated individually on the User Detail page, or in bulk using the Users > All Users page.

 If you turn this setting on, it is recommended that you also turn on “Notify Admin” which will send an email to the site administrator (set in Settings > General) upon each new registration.
 Notify Admin will send a notification to the address set in the WP General Settings (General > Settings).
-If you need this notification to do to a different address (or multiple addresses), you can filter it with the wpmem_notify_addr filter.
+If you need this notification to go to a different address (or multiple addresses), you can filter it with the wpmem_notify_addr filter.

 User Defined Passwords

 If you enable moderated registration AND you allow users to choose a password when they register (using the password field), then you will need to change the default emails that are sent to the user.
 If users create a password when they register, you cannot send the user their password when the account is activated.
 If you want to email the user their password in this configuration you need to send it in the “Registration is Moderated” email, not the “Registration is Moderated, User is Approved” which is the default.
 These emails can be edited in the plugin’s Emails tab.